bioinfo-pf-curie/RNA-seq/README.md

-  -profile test                Set up the test dataset -profile conda               Build a new conda environment before running the pipeline -profile singularity         Use the Singularity images for each process -profile cluster             Run the workflow on the cluster, instead of locally
+  -profile test                Set up the test dataset -profile conda               Build a new conda environment before running the pipeline -profile toolsPath           Use the paths defined in configuration for each tool -profile singularity         Use the Singularity images for each process -profile cluster             Run the workflow on the cluster, instead of locally